Activity resources and approaches for dementia

 This can be a family member, friend or staff member who empathises with their situation, remains loving and positive and is dedicated to helping the person feel safe, secure and valued.
-You can download two documents (‘A best friends approach to activities’ and ‘Thirty (more) things to do in thirty seconds or less’) that summarise the philosophy in relation to activities and offer practical ideas.
+You can download two documents (‘A best friends approach to activities’ and ‘30 activities that can be done in 30 seconds or less’) that summarise the philosophy in relation to activities and offer practical ideas.

 The Spark of Life Club is an approach developed in Australia which is designed to improve the social, emotional and spiritual wellbeing of people with dementia.

 Membership of the club gives access to a range of practical resources and publications.

 The focus of the approach is on providing meaningful activities that don’t have to be structured but do need to stimulate the senses, encourage participation, boost self-esteem and fulfil one or all of the five universal emotional needs.

 To be successful, an activity has to match the personal interests of an individual and be pitched at the ‘just right’ level of challenge: too easy and it may be boring, too difficult and it will be frustrating.

 Simple assessment tools can help staff to understand the types of activities that might benefit a person with dementia.
 Two of the best-known examples are the Pool Activity Level (PAL) Instrument (Pool, 2007) and the Cardiff Lifestyle Improvement Profile for People in Extended Residential Care (CLIPPER) (Powell, 2007).